Mjz86/String/rope_paper.md

 - simd search  instead of binary search  and bit feilds: instead of using bit feilds , by shifting the data manually and adjusting the layout,  the search algorithm can be performed with minimal overhead in a linear search . the index search is a crucial factor in constant time operations,  by using simd , this factor is reduced drastically.

+- lazy generators :
+while moving or copying  these objects can be annoying,  they help the rope to better optimize for many use cases .

 ## Invariants:
 ( the limit on B is beacuse  of the bit fields,  but B=56 , making a 4kb =1 physical page node is good enough for a limit)